Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 What Thai Food Is Less Healthy?

-Some of the less healthy Thai dishes include:
+Less healthy Thai dishes include:

 Coconut Curries

-• Massaman curry: This coconut-based curry is made with potatoes, onions, and peanuts.
+• Massaman Curry: This coconut-based curry is made with potatoes, onions, and peanuts.
 It can be high in calories and fat.

-• Panang curry: This coconut-based curry is made with chili peppers, kaffir lime leaves, and bell peppers.
+• Panang Curry: This coconut-based curry is made with chili peppers, kaffir lime leaves, and bell peppers.
 It can be high in calories and fat.

 See also